cilium/design-cfps/cilium/CFP-39876-clustermesh-filtered-export.md

 In the scoped-export mode, all services within global namespaces would automatically be marked as global/local depending on the provided annotation on the namespace.
 Users are not required to explicitly annotate individual services.
 Any service which is not inside a global namespace is considered local even if it has an associated global annotation.
 Such a service will not share backends with remote clusters in any case.

 ## MCS support
-Similar to global services, MCS support is only available for services created under global namespaces.
+Similar to global services, MCS support is only available for ServiceExport/ServiceImport CRDs created under global namespaces for both the local and remote clusters.

 ## Implementation details